About Schmidt: Plot

 Warren Schmidt is retiring from his position as an actuary with Woodmen of the World, a life insurance company in Omaha, Nebraska.
-After a retirement dinner, he finds it hard to adjust to his new life, feeling useless.
+He looks with depression at the clock in his office and waits until exactly five to leave with no fanfare.
+He attends a paint by the numbers retirement dinner where people give generic remarks and empty well wishes.
+During the dinner, he ducks out and heads to the bar alone, finding it hard to adjust to his new life, feeling useless.

 Schmidt sees a television advertisement about a foster program for African children, Childreach, and decides to sponsor a child.
 He soon receives an information package with a photo of his foster child, a small Tanzanian boy named Ndugu Umbo, to whom he relates his life in a series of letters.

 Schmidt visits his young successor at the life insurance company to offer his help, but he is politely declined.
 As he leaves the building, he sees the contents and files of his office set out for the garbage.
+He describes to Ndugu his resentment towards his successor, implying that he was forced into retirement against his will.
 He describes to Ndugu his longtime alienation from Helen, his wife, who dies from a blood clot in her brain just after their purchase of a Winnebago Adventurer motor home.

 Jeannie, their daughter, and her fiancé, Randall Hertzel, a waterbed salesman, arrive from Denver.
 Consoling him at the funeral, she later berates him for taking his wife for granted, refusing to fully pay for the Winnebago, and getting her a cheap casket.
 He asks her to move back to take care of him, but she refuses.
 Meanwhile, Randall tries to rope him into a pyramid scheme.

 Schmidt feels that his daughter could do better than Randall.
 After they leave, he is overcome by loneliness.
 When he discovers hidden love letters disclosing Helen's long-ago affair with Ray, a mutual friend, Schmidt collects all her possessions and dumps them next to a clothing donations bin.
 He then confronts Ray for his betrayal.